Advanced planar MIMO sparse imaging for target detection

 Transnational Education (TNE) programme.
 Prior to joining Brunel University London, he was the teaching associate and then promoted to teaching fellow with the School of Electronic Engineering and Computer Science, Queen Mary University of London.
 He is the member of IEEE, SPIE (The international society for optics and photonics) and working committee in UK of China Institute of Communications.

 Dr Hu received the B.Eng and M.Eng degrees at University of Electronic Science and Technology of China in 2013 and 2016, and the PhD degree at Queen Mary University of London in 2020.
-His research interests include antennas, arrays, sparse imaging, millimeter wave/THz security screening and automotive radar.
+His research interests include millimeter wave/THz security detection, sparse imaging, antennas, arrays, engineering optimisation and wireless communication.
 He was the Session Chair of APS/URSI 2020, TPC member of CNIS2023, ICVIP2021, ISAI 2017, ITA 2017, local organizing committee member of 2014 7th and 2019 12th UK/Europe-China Workshop on Millimetre-Waves and Terahertz Technologies (UCMMT).
 Dr Hu was the recipient of Student Paper Award with IEEE Asia-Pacific Conference on Antennas and Propagation in 2015, and First Prize of Best Student Paper Award with UK-Europe-China Workshop on Millimeter Waves and THz Technologies in 2020.
-He serves as regular reviewer for many peer-reviewed journals.
+He serves as a regular reviewer for many peer-reviewed journals.

-I am open to PhD applications in the fileds of antennas, microwave/millimeter-wave/THz devices and sparse imaging, and welcome postdoctors and visiting scholars who have the ambition to deliver cutting-edge research output.
+I am open to PhD applications and welcome postdoctors and visiting scholars who have the ambition to deliver cutting-edge research output.
 There are a number of highly competitive international exchange grants, postdoctoral or early career fellowships: The Royal Society Internationl Exchanges

 , EPSRC Postdoctroal Fellowship